Sunday, January 24, 2021

 Occupation: clergyman, teacher.

 Benjamin B. Babbitt was born in Bristol, RI in 1827 to Jacob and Abby Eliza Babbitt.
 The father Jacob worked as a trade merchant and a cotton manufacturer.
-He built the first cotton mill built in Bristol.
+He built the first cotton mill in Bristol.
 He was elected to represent the town in the state General Assembly from 1843-45 and in 1846.
 In politics, Jacob was a Jacksonian Democat, and served as a delegate to the party's 1860 national convention held in Charleston, South Carolina.

 The paternal grandfather, Jacob Sr., was involved in the slave trade.
 He worked as a sea-merchant and engaged in trade with the West Indies.
 He worked heavily with the owners of slave-run plantations in Cuba, shipping sugar and selling provisions for enslaved workers.
 There is also evidence that the grandfather was personally engaged in the slave trade as late as 1820, although by then the practice had been illegal for two decades.
 The grandfather's household included at least one enslaved worker, a woman named Quashe (or Quashey) Babbitt.